sl33pingmathrapt0r/Automatic-Search-of-Differential-Characteristic/README.md

 # Automatic Search of Differential Characteristic
- To automate the search of differential characteristics in symmetric key ciphers.
+ To automate the search of differential characteristics in symmetric-key ciphers.
  SageMath kernel is used for Jupyter Notebooks.

 Notebooks for viewing: